HEP-Physics-UFRGS/HQ/README.md

 - References and supporting materials
 - Processed and raw results

 Each project will be maintained in a **dedicated repository** to prevent merge conflicts and ensure clean collaboration among team members.
+Materials that are common to all projects may be placed in this repository.

 ---